 The second home is more likely to be a target for burglary and possibly squatters.
 You also might not be able to fix issues within your home at the time of them occurring, meaning that the damage could become worse once you have even been made aware of the issue.

-Unoccupied property insurance policies typically include a public liability clause, but this would only be something that would be necessary if your house is a rental home.
+Some home insurance policies include a public liability clause, but this would only be something that would be necessary if your house is a rental home.

 Public liability insurance covers you for the possibility of anyone taking legal action against you if there were an accident.

 This also protects you for any employees who you have working for you at the property whilst you aren’t there.
-Think gardeners, housekeeper, builders.
+This could include gardeners, housekeepers and builders.

 If you know that your holiday home is likely to be vacant for more than 30 days, you might want to also get quotes for unoccupied property insurance.
 Holiday home insurance policies might be limited to a 30-day period.

-Any second homes, which are overseas could be subject to adverse weather conditions/natural disasters that you might not be familiar with in the UK.
-For this reason it’s common for insurance policies to exclude situations like earthquakes and hurricanes.
+Any second homes which are overseas could be subject to adverse weather conditions/natural disasters that you might not be familiar with in the UK.
+For this reason it is common for insurance policies to exclude situations like earthquakes and hurricanes.

 In the event of damage to extras on your building like solar panels, you might not be covered under your policy.